Ishu011/FashionTrend/README.md

 # FashionTrend - Modern E-commerce Web App

- **Aim**
+##  Project Overview
+FashionTrend is a modern fashion e-commerce web application that offers a smooth and engaging shopping experience.
+Users can browse fashion products across categories like **Men**, **Women**, **Kids**, and **Beauty** with powerful filtering, search, cart, and wishlist features.
- To create a responsive, beautifully designed, and functional fashion e-commerce web application inspired by Myntra, using React .
-The app offers a streamlined shopping experience focused on design simplicity, product browsing, smart filtering, and real-time cart functionality — built for the modern shopper.
+It features a clean user interface, advanced filtering, search capabilities, and cart/wishlist features with persistent state using **LocalStorage**.
+The app offers a streamlined shopping experience focused on design simplicity, product browsing, smart filtering, and real-time cart functionality  built for the modern shopper.

 ![image](https://github.com/user-attachments/assets/efc5c5e8-4fd6-4891-8b19-fba307e57846)